Studio Art AFA

-During the first year of the program, you will participate in a cohort that mirrors the first-year experience at an art school and take core studio courses in drawing (Introduction to Drawing, Intermediate Drawing and Figure Drawing I), and 2-D and 3-D design.
+During the first year of the program, you will take core studio courses in drawing (Introduction to Drawing, Intermediate Drawing and Figure Drawing I), and 2-D and 3-D design, that mirrors the first-year experience at an art school.

 In your second year of the degree, you will focus studies on studio art classes and prepare for transfer to premier art colleges across the US.
 Studio art majors study drawing, painting, printmaking, and sculpture.

 Graduates of the program continue their study in many areas including fine art, graphic design, web page design, curating, art education, advertising, fashion design, and interior design.
 Administrators, faculty, and staff can answer your questions and help guide you along the path toward your goals.
 Our primary concern is to help you reach your highest potential.

 Enroll at MC and set your sights on a successful career in the visual arts.

 Upon completion of this program a student will be able to:

 - Utilize foundational skills and demonstrate competency in a range of art media and techniques.